 It’s always best to talk with the GYN team before your teen decides to take any over–the–counter herbs or dietary supplements.

 What information should I pay attention to on food labels when I’m grocery shopping?

 It is always important to pay attention to food labels when grocery shopping.
 The nutrition facts label is on most foods (except fresh foods such as fruits, vegetables, and meats) and has important information about portion size and nutrient content.

-Will exercise make my daughter’s endometriosis symptoms worse?
+Will exercise make my child’s endometriosis symptoms worse?

 Probably not.
-In fact, exercise may actually improve her endometriosis symptoms.
-Daily exercise (about 60 minutes each day is recommended for teens) such as walking, swimming, dancing, and other cardio activities will help her to maintain a healthy weight and give her energy.
-It’s a good idea for your daughter to check with her gynecologist or physical therapist to find out whether it’s okay to participate in very active sports or other strenuous exercise.
+In fact, exercise may actually improve their endometriosis symptoms.
+Daily exercise (about 60 minutes each day is recommended for teens) such as walking, swimming, dancing, and other cardio activities will help them maintain a healthy weight and give them energy.
+It’s a good idea for your child to check with their gynecologist or physical therapist to find out whether it’s okay to participate in very active sports or other high intensity exercise.
 Occasionally very active exercise such as running and jumping may bring on or increase endometriosis symptoms or other medical conditions.
-Encourage your daughter to communicate with her health care providers and ask questions about the right amount and type of exercise that’s best for her.
+Encourage your child to communicate with their health care providers and ask questions about finding the right amount and type of exercise that’s best for them.

 - Exercise releases endorphins.
 When we exercise, our brain releases “feel good” chemicals called endorphins.
 These naturally occurring hormones work similarly to pain relievers to lower pain.
 It only takes about ten minutes of moderate exercise (any exercise that makes you sweat or breathe hard) for our bodies to start making these chemicals.

 - Exercise improves circulation.
 Moderate exercise gets our heart pumping and improves the blood flow to our organs.
 This is important because blood carries oxygen and nutrients to important body systems.